 #3 Updated by Patrick Rudolph over 4 years ago

 The third boot -c starts somewhere and ends somewhere.

-#4 Updated by Julius Werner almost 2 years ago
+#4 Updated by Julius Werner over 4 years ago

 Thanks for the logs, I believe we're getting somewhere here.

 First of all, I don't believe your ringbuffer_reverted log actually had the right patch reverted.
 It contains the line "*** Pre-CBMEM console overflowed, log truncated ***" which (with that exact wording) was only introduced in https://review.coreboot.org/18301.
 However, I think I can see enough from here to understand what you're seeing without further logs.

 first_boot looks as it should to me.
 It ends exactly where it's supposed to end (around "Booting from Hard Disk...").
 It starts with romstage output, however that output is truncated because your pre-CBMEM console buffer isn't large enough (as the message dutifully tells you).
 It differs from what you might have seen before because we're now only keeping the last lines of romstage (and discarding the first ones) if the pre-CBMEM buffer is too small, whereas previously we've been keeping the first lines (and been discarding the last ones).
 This is a sorta intentional change.
 You're seeing different lines from romstage now, but you've never seen all of them anyway.
 The real solution is to increase CONFIG_PRERAM_CBMEM_CONSOLE_SIZE for your board until it fits (note that the max amount you can set it to may be limited by hardware, though... if it just won't fit, there's not much we can do).